jjjotto/EvoSep_Data_Traces/README.md

 ## Usage

-### Data Source
+### Selecting the Data Folder

-Choose between two data sources:
-- **Example Data**: Uses the pre-loaded run folders from the `ExampleData` directory
-- **Upload Data**: Allows you to upload your own run data from your local computer

-To upload your own data:
-1. Select the "Upload Data" radio button
-2. Click "Browse Local Folders" to select ZIP archives containing your run folders
-3. The ZIP file should contain folders with the run data structure (see Data Format below)
+- Enter the parent folder path that contains all run subfolders at the top of the app and click **Set Data Folder**.
+- The folder can be a UNC/network share (e.g., `\\proteomics-srv-04.swmed.edu\dfs\temporary_files\JO\evosep logs\S10782`) or any local directory.
+- Use **Refresh Runs** if new runs are added to that folder while the app is open.
+- (Optional) Define `EVOSEP_DEFAULT_DATA_PATH` in your environment or in a local `.env` file to pre-populate the path when the app starts.
+The included `.env` is set to the shared `S10782` folder for this deployment; remove or change it before publishing the project.

+The parent directory is typically the instrument serial number and each subfolder represents a single run.
+Once a valid folder is set, every run appears in the sortable **Select Runs** table.

 ### Selecting Runs

-- Use the checkboxes in the "Select Runs" section to choose one or more run folders
+- Use the table's multi-select checkboxes to choose one or more run folders
+- Columns display Folder, Date & Time, Procedure, Sample, and Vial so you can compare metadata at a glance
+- Click any column header to sort ascending/descending; multi-sort with Ctrl/Cmd-click
-- Multiple runs can be selected to overlay their data on the same plot
+- Multiple runs can be selected at once to overlay their traces on a single plot
+- Use the **Select All (Filtered)** button to grab every run currently visible after filtering, or **Clear Selection** to start over
 - **Search and Filter**: Use the search box and filter inputs to quickly find specific runs:
   - Search by run name
   - Filter by procedure name (e.g., "200 SPD")
   - Filter by sample name
+  - Filter by vial position
-- Run labels display metadata including date/time and procedure name for easy identification
+- Run metadata remains visible in the table while you filter and select

 ### Selecting Metrics